Add Fuel: Street art, ceramic panels and murals

 After this first experience, Machado studied azulejo and ceramics and began applying it to other urban art settings, often in incongruous and non-traditional contexts.
 Noteworthy pieces include a 30 meters long ceramic mural, made for the Walk & Talk Public Art Festival on Ponta Delgada in the Azores islands.

-Add Fuel has also used stencil techniques, partly as a response to the cost and logistical challenges of tile murals.

 Explaining why he chose the name Add Fuel, Machado has said "it's an abbreviation of the expression 'add fuel to the fire' which I like and used as my name for some time.
 The fact that it's in English is just because it's easier to work in an international market.
 Diogo Machado is hard to pronounce and to work just in the Portuguese market, unfortunately is not possible."